A Travel Price Comparison for United States of America Houston vs. Olympic National Park for Backpackers, Attractions, Food, and Families

 A week in Houston or Olympic National Park?

-You'll find nightlife and live music around the one-of-a-kind big city of Houston.
+You'll find nightlife and live music around the diverse big city of Houston.
 It has many unique tourist attractions and fascinating things to do.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in Olympic National Park.
-Many people enjoy the museums and food when visiting Olympic National Park.
+Many people enjoy the museums when visiting Olympic National Park.
 One reason most visitors come is for the hiking.
 It's also a relaxing resort destination.
 One week may feel like too much time unless you plan to do a lot of relaxing.

 Which place is cheaper, Olympic National Park or Houston?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Houston is $262, while the average daily cost in Olympic National Park is $124.
+The average daily cost (per person) in Houston is $287, while the average daily cost in Olympic National Park is $150.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Houston and Olympic National Park in more detail.

 Accommodation